Hritikraj8804/KodeKloud_Engineer/Linux_1/03_Create_a_Linux_User_with_non_interactive_shell.md

 Run the following command to create the user "mariyam" with a non-interactive shell: `sudo useradd --shell /bin/false mariyam`

 This command creates a user named "mariyam" and sets the shell to `/bin/false`, which is a non-interactive shell.
 Non-interactive shells are typically used for system accounts or accounts that do not require direct login access.

+To check if a user named "mariyam" was successfully created on App Server 1, you can use the following command: `id mariyam`